Gilbert Arenas

 Gilbert Jay Arenas Jr. (/əˈriːnəz/ ə-REE-nəz; born January 6, 1982) is an American former professional basketball player.
 Arenas attended Grant High School in the Valley Glen district of Los Angeles, and accepted a scholarship offer to the University of Arizona late in his junior year.
 He was drafted by the Golden State Warriors with the 31st overall pick in the 2001 NBA draft.

 Arenas was a three-time NBA All-Star, three-time member of the All-NBA Team during his time in Washington, and was voted the NBA Most Improved Player in the 2002–03 season in his final season in Golden State.
 Arenas was nicknamed "Agent Zero" while playing with Washington, due to his jersey number (0).
 He was also nicknamed "Hibachi" for "cooking" his opponents.
+This nickname also referred to his ability to "heat up" quickly.
 Both names quickly became fan favorites during his time in the Washington, D.C. area.
-Arenas played the shooting guard and point guard position.
+Arenas played the point guard and shooting guard positions.

-Arenas was suspended for most of the 2009–10 NBA season because of handgun violations stemming from an episode on December 24, 2009, and for subsequent actions that appeared to make light of this episode.
+Arenas was suspended for most of the 2009–10 NBA season because of handgun violations stemming from an incident on December 24, 2009, and for subsequent actions that appeared to make light of the incident.

 In late 2010, Arenas was traded to the Orlando Magic.
 After the 2011 NBA lockout, Arenas was the first NBA player to be waived under the "amnesty clause".
 He signed with the Memphis Grizzlies for the 2011–12 NBA season, which would be his final season in the league.

 Early life

-Gilbert Arenas was born in Tampa, Florida to parents Gilbert Arenas Sr and Mary Francis Robinson.
+Gilbert Arenas was born in Tampa, Florida, to parents Gilbert Arenas Sr and Mary Francis Robinson.
 His paternal grandfather Hipolito Arenas Sr., was a first-generation Cuban American and also an American Negro League baseball player.
 Arenas was raised in the San Fernando Valley section of Los Angeles where he played basketball at Ulysses S. Grant High School.
 His number, #25, was retired by the school.
 Arenas was a late bloomer, taking the final spot on the national ranking as the 99th in the class of 1999.
 Before beginning his freshman year at the University of Arizona, Arenas attended Michael Jordan's basketball camp and was chosen to play on Jordan's team during a game.
 He impressed Jordan by scoring eight baskets in his first eight possessions.
 Following the camp, Jordan told coach Lute Olson that Arenas deserved time on the court.
 Rodney Tention recruited Arenas to Arizona during a Summer AAU game.